ten-ltw/JavaScript-The-Definitive-Guide-7th-zh/docs/ch1.md

 Most of this book is focused on the JavaScript language itself.
 Chapter 11 documents the JavaScript standard library, Chapter 15 introduces the web browser host environment, and Chapter 16 introduces the Node host environment.

-> 这本书的大部分内容都集中在 JavaScript 语言本身。第11章介绍了 JavaScript 标准库，第15章介绍了 web 浏览器宿主，第16章介绍了 Node 宿主。
+> 这本书的大部分内容都集中在 JavaScript 语言本身。第 11 章介绍了 JavaScript 标准库，第 15 章介绍了 web 浏览器宿主，第 16 章介绍了 Node 宿主。

 This book covers low-level fundamentals first, and then builds on those to more advanced and higher-level abstractions.
 The chapters are intended to be read more or less in order.
 But learning a new programming language is never a linear process, and describing a language is not linear either: each language feature is related to other features, and this book is full of cross-references—sometimes backward and sometimes forward—to related material.
 This introductory chapter makes a quick first pass through the language, introducing key features that will make it easier to understand the in-depth treatment in the chapters that follow.
 If you are already a practicing JavaScript programmer, you can probably skip this chapter.
 (Although you might enjoy reading Example 1-1 at the end of the chapter before you move on.)